-Foreign banks must report all U.S. source substitute interest payments received as beneficial owner, whether or not such payments are included in Part I, line 11, and whether or not such payments are effectively connected income.
-All U.S. sourced substitute interest received by a foreign bank that is recorded on set(s) of books that are not reported on Form 1120-F, Schedule L, are reportable in column (c) and the non-ECI portion is reversed as a negative amount in column (d).
-Both U.S. and foreign source substitute interest that is effectively connected with the foreign corporation's trade or business within the United States is reportable in line 4b, column (e).
+Foreign banks - worldwide reporting.
+Foreign banks must report all U.S. source substitute interest payments received as beneficial owner, whether or not such payments are included in Part I, line 11, and are effectively connected income.
+All U.S. sourced substitute interest received by a foreign bank that is not reported on Form 1120-F, Schedule L, is reportable in column (c) and the non-ECI portion is reversed as a negative amount in column (d).
+Both U.S. and foreign source substitute interest that is effectively connected with the foreign corporation's trade or business within the United States is reportable in column (e).

-Do not report on line 4b substitute interest payments received in custody for another owner of the substitute payment.
+Do not report on line 4b substitute interest payments received in custody for another owner of the substitute payment or such payments reportable on line 16a.